Combe Martin lies on the western fringes of Exmoor

 The sheltered bay is popular for kayaking and stand-up paddle boarding.
-You can hire kayaks and stand-up paddle boards in the village to paddle around the sheltered bay with a chance of meeting our friendly dolphins.
+Hire a kayak or take a tour with Surfside Kayak Hire.
+You can also hire stand-up paddle boards in the village to paddle around the sheltered bay with a chance of meeting some friendly dolphins.

 The South West Coast Path passes through the village offering spectacular walking.
 Leaving the village towards Lynmouth gives you one of the highest climbs on the whole coast path, up to Little Hangman and then on to Great Hangman, both rewarding you with marvellous views.
-In the other direction, towards Ilfracombe the path is a little more gentle taking you to the sheltered Watermouth Cove and the Watermouth Castle attraction.
+In the other direction, towards Ilfracombe the path is a little gentler taking you to the sheltered Watermouth Cove and the Watermouth Castle attraction.

 Combe Martin Museum and Tourist Information Point